HaschekSolutions/PictShare-Docker/README.md

 - MAXRESIZEDIMAGES (int | how many versions of a single image may exist? -1 for infinite)
 - DOMAIN (string | force all URLs to domain)
 - SHOWERRORS (true/false | show upload/size/server errors?)
+- AUTOUPDATE (true/false | should the container upgrade on every start)